Skip to main content

 ❗️Changing the GA account or property associated with a Botify project will reset your visit and conversion data from the new data history start date.

-To change the GA account or property:
+To change the GA account or property, repeat the steps in Configuring the GA4 Integration section.

-Disconnecting GA4 from a Botify Project
+Disconnecting GA4 from a Botify project

 If you no longer want GA4 data included in your project: